The-OpenROAD-Project/OpenLane/docs/source/installation.rst

    Basic test passed

 Step 8.
-Optional: Viewing the test design outputs
+Optional: Viewing Test Design Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Open the final layout using KLayout.
 This will open the window of KLayout in editing mode ``-e`` with sky130 technology.